mayank-vashishtt/mayank-vashishtt/README.md

 # 👋 Hi, I’m @mayank-vashishtt

 **🚀 About Me:**
-I'm a passionate developer specializing in **web and mobile app development**, with expertise in **AI/ML, data structures and algorithms (DSA)**, and a budding interest in **Web3 and Blockchain**.
+I'm a passionate developer specializing in **Web and App development**, with expertise in **AI/ML, Data Structures and Algorithms (DSA)**, and a budding interest in **Web3 and Blockchain**.
 I love creating solutions that make a difference and thrive on learning about emerging technologies.

 ---